software-tools-books/js4ds/_en/testing.md

 We are bad people,
 because we have been writing code without testing it.
-In this lesson we will redeem ourselves
+In this lesson we will redeem ourselves (partially) by correcting that (also partially).
-(at least partially)
-by correcting that.

 JavaScript uses the same pattern for unit testing as most other modern languages.
 Each test is written as a function,